Caltech-AMBER/obelisk/README.md

 * If you are building it on your local filesystem, you need some minimal set of local dependencies.
 You can install these by running
     ```
-    bash scripts/install_sys_deps.sh [--basic] [--python] [--source-ros] [--zed]
+    bash scripts/install_sys_deps.sh [--basic] [--cyclone-perf] [--source-ros] [--zed]
     ```
     where
-    * the `--basic` flag installs basic system-level dependencies (recommended)
+    * the `--basic` flag installs basic system-level dependencies (recommended). **Warning: if this is run in the Docker container during build time, the OBELISK_ROOT directory will not exist yet, and it will install `obelisk_py` by cloning it from github (instead of installing it as an editable from the mounted repo).**
-    * the `--python` flag installs python-specific dependencies (recommended).
-This only runs if the `OBELISK_ROOT` variable is set to a directory that exists, since it also installs the python Obelisk package. **These never get installed into the Docker container by default.** If you would like to do so, please run `bash scripts/install_sys_deps.sh --python` after entering the container.
+    * The `--cyclone-perf` flag adds [performance optimizations for Cyclone DDS](https://github.com/ros2/rmw_cyclonedds?tab=readme-ov-file#performance-recommendations) in the `/etc/sysctl.d/60-cyclonedds.conf` file on your local filesystem (recommended)
     * the `--source-ros` flag will add code that auto-sources base ROS2 to your `~/.bashrc`
     * the `--zed` flag will install the ZED SDK, which can only be installed locally.
 It also installs the Python SDK - if you are using a virtual environment, **activate it before running this script!**
     These settings are summarized by running `bash scripts/install_sys_deps.sh --help`.